Tales of Xillia 2: Plot

-The game takes place a year after Tales of Xillia.
+The game takes place a year after the first Tales of Xillia.
 Under orders from her father to find the mystical Land of Canaan, Elle Mel Marta boards a train which is hijacked before its departure.
 Ludger Will Kresnik follows her onboard and works with Jude Mathis to retake the train.
 The train crashes and the resulting medical treatment from Spirius Corporation puts Ludger in debt.
 Aware of the Kresnik family's ability to destroy parallel dimensions, Spirius CEO, Bisley Karscy Bakur, hires Ludger for this purpose since the spirit Origin can no longer sustain the abundance of souls in the worlds.
 At the same time, Ludger searches for his brother, Julius Will Kresnik, who has been declared the train hijacking's instigator.

 As Ludger works for Spirius, he is joined by the protagonists from Tales of Xillia in addition to Gaius and Muzét.
 It is slowly revealed that the world's current predicament is a millennia aged trial arranged by the spirits Origin, Maxwell, and Chronos, as a test on whether humanity was worth preserving.
 The first person to reach the Land of Canaan will have a wish granted by Origin.
 As part of the trial, Chronos gave the Kresnik their powers called Chromatus; overusing the Chromatus turns the user into a divergence catalyst which is the core of a parallel dimension.
 If the number of dimensions reach a million, Origin will release a miasma which will kill everything but spirits.
 In addition, a special Kresnik is born every generation with the power to take items from parallel dimensions and is dubbed the Key of Kresnik.
 To reach Canaan, a Key of Kresnik must obtain five objects, called Waymarkers, from parallel dimension.
 Having used Elle's Key of Kresnik powers, Ludger is able to gather four Waymarkers.
 In search of the final Waymarker, the party learns that Elle originates from a parallel dimension and her father, Victor, is a Waymarker and that dimension's Ludger.
 Victor tries to kill Ludger to replace him in the prime dimension but is killed instead.

 With all five Waymarkers gathered, the entrance to Canaan is revealed.
 Bisley takes Elle with him to Canaan, intending to use Origin's wish to enslave spirits.
 With Julius' sacrifice, the party follows and defeats Bisley.
 The party uses Origin's wish to destroy all parallel dimensions and Ludger is given a choice resulting in two endings: If Ludger does nothing, Elle's transformation into a divergence catalyst causes her to disappear with the other dimensions.
 Years later, Ludger is the CEO of Spirius and meets Lara Mel Marta during a business deal.
 If Ludger offers his life to save Elle's, Ludger disappears with the other dimensions.
 Years later, an adult Elle highlights the party's accomplishments.